-Table 14: CRANs performance on spectrum management
+Table 13: CRANs performance on spectrum management

-Q6 Table 14: CRANs performance on spectrum management How effective is CRAN's spectrum management?
-Respondent I think that in the licensed band it is not to bad, but in the open bands 2.4 MHz and 5.8 MHz there is to much unregistered links from private people.
-Respondent CRAN's spectrum management is managed well, and we have nothing to add at this stage.
-Respondent The Respondent has very little experience with CRAN on the issue of Spectrum Management, as we do not own or intend to own our own spectrum in the near foreseeable future.
-Respondent CRAN's spectrum management in Namibia is effective, including the efficient allocation and management of spectrum.
-Respondent Spectrum is too expensive for private investors to enter the market and compete on equal grounds with a 30-year disadvantage and no clear incentive to promote investment.
-Respondent No comment.
-Respondent The effectiveness of CRAN's spectrum management depends on several factors.
+How effective is CRAN's spectrum management?

+I think that in the licensed band it is not to bad, but in the open bands 2.4 MHz and 5.8 MHz there is to much unregistered links from private people.

+CRAN's spectrum management is managed well, and we have nothing to add at this stage.

+The Respondent has very little experience with CRAN on the issue of Spectrum Management, as we do not own or intend to own our own spectrum in the near foreseeable future.

+CRAN's spectrum management in Namibia is effective, including the efficient allocation and management of spectrum.

+Spectrum is too expensive for private investors to enter the market and compete on equal grounds with a 30-year disadvantage and no clear incentive to promote investment.

+No comment.

+The effectiveness of CRAN's spectrum management depends on several factors.
 Spectrum management involves the allocation and regulation of radio frequency (RF) spectrum, which is a finite and valuable resource that is used for a variety of ICT services, such as mobile communications, broadcasting, and wireless networking.
 CRAN is responsible for managing the RF spectrum in Namibia and ensuring that it is used efficiently and effectively to support the development of the ICT sector.
-If CRAN is effectively managing the spectrum, it can help to: • Promote efficient use of spectrum: By ensuring that spectrum is allocated and used in a way that maximizes its value and utility, CRAN can promote the efficient use of this scarce resource. • Encourage investment: By making spectrum available to companies, CRAN can encourage investment in the ICT sector and support the development of new services and products. • Reduce interference: By properly managing the spectrum and preventing spectrum congestion, CRAN can reduce interference between different services and ensure that the ICT sector operates smoothly. • Promote innovation: By making spectrum available for new and innovative services, CRAN can encourage the development of new technologies and business models in the ICT sector.
+If CRAN is effectively managing the spectrum, it can help to:

+- Promote efficient use of spectrum: By ensuring that spectrum is allocated and used in a way that maximizes its value and utility, CRAN can promote the efficient use of this scarce resource. - Encourage investment: By making spectrum available to companies, CRAN can encourage investment in the ICT sector and support the development of new services and products. - Reduce interference: By properly managing the spectrum and preventing spectrum congestion, CRAN can reduce interference between different services and ensure that the ICT sector operates smoothly. - Promote innovation: By making spectrum available for new and innovative services, CRAN can encourage the development of new technologies and business models in the ICT sector.

 However, the effectiveness of CRAN's spectrum management will depend on its ability to enforce its regulations, as well as its independence and transparency in carrying out its duties.
 If CRAN lacks the resources, independence, or expertise to manage the spectrum, it may not be able to effectively promote the efficient use and development of the ICT sector in Namibia.

-Respondent Reasonable, CRAN spectrum management is sufficient though ISP management could be better.
-Respondent As an operator in the ISM band, this question is not applicable.
+Reasonable, CRAN spectrum management is sufficient though ISP management could be better.

+As an operator in the ISM band, this question is not applicable.
 I would like to make a recommendation that additional ISM band be made provision for (if not already) eg. The 24 and 60GHz ISM band.

-Respondent Spectrum management is good, but applications take too long.
+Spectrum management is good, but applications take too long.
 Once again state-owned enterprises have monopoly here and due to infrastructure sharing being limited, it hampers growth of private entities.
-Respondent Not answered

-Stakeholders were of the opinion that CRAN was effective at spectrum management.
+Stakeholders believed that CRAN was effective at spectrum management.
 However, some stakeholders pointed to bureaucratic delays as an impediment to effective spectrum management.
 For example, Respondent 10 argued that spectrum applications take too long and this has an impact on investment by private entities.